heptarch/heptarch.github.io/drafts/tarkovsky.md

 III.
 THE CABINET OF MAY 79
 </p>

-The drawer opened to reveal a few scraps of paper and a pile of ash.
+The drawer opened to reveal---not continental travel arrangements or ---but a few scraps of paper and a pile of ash.
 I removed it and carefully placed it on the floor to get a better sense of its arrangement.

 <figure>